 But there is another possible approach that has been ignored.
 Perhaps we can reduce the ecological impact of toads not by changing toad numbers, but by changing the ability of native species to deal with toads?

 We don't want to sound like we've given up on the attempt to control cane toads.
 We haven't.
 In other pages on this website, we explain TEAM BUFO’s new methods for controlling cane toads.
 These ideas work well, and our tadpole-trapping methods are already being used very widely by members of the general public.
-Literally millions of cane toad tadpoles have been removed from Australian waterbodies using our baited traps.
+Our new genetic methods will be even more powerful.
 To be optimistic, let’s suppose that we DO manage to find a way to kill 95% of the cane toads in the population.
 Would that be enough to stop the toad invasion, or to save the native fauna in areas that the toads invade?
 Sadly, no.

 A difficult problem